Crack IIT JEE on the First Attempt? Study Tips & Tricks

 5: Take decent care of your social life

 Many of us end up isolating ourselves during our preparations.
 We keep in touch with just those one or two close friends and with no one else.
-Also, socializing becomes a problem if you carry this pattern forward too rigidly.
+Also, socializing becomes problematic if you carry this pattern forward too rigidly.
 So, have a decent social life.
 Meet up with friends for dinner sometime.
 Enjoy some team sports with them.
 Go for a movie sometime.
 Good friends are the best stress-busters in these times!

 6: Have timely and healthy meals